AllKind/ipset_list/README.md

 - `ipset_list -Cs -Ht "hash:*"`    - find sets of any hash type, calculate their sum.
 - `ipset_list -Ts`             - show all set names and total count of sets.
 - `ipset_list -c -t -Cs -Ts -Xh "@(Size*|Re*|Header):*" -Ht "!(bitmap:*)"` - find all sets not of any bitmap type, count their members sum, display only the 'Type' header, count amount of matching and traversed sets.
+- `ipset_list -Co -c -Ts -Tm`  - show all set names, count their members, count total amount of sets, show total memory usage of all sets, colorize the output
+- `ipset_list -m -r -To 0`     - show members of all sets, try to resolve hosts, set the timeout to 0 (effectivly disabling it).